Whether he deserves it or not, it’s a staggering amount of money.

 There was a new era of spending in NFL when the Atlanta Falcons agreed to splash out $30 million per year on Matt Ryan, the dynamic quarterback.

-Such a salary comes with plenty of add-ons too, including a hefty signing bonus ($46 million) and guaranteed payouts based on performance.
+Such a salary comes with plenty of add-ons too, including a hefty signing bonus ($46 million) and payouts based on performance.

 And you an bet your bottom dollar that brands want to partner with a history maker, and that’s why Ryan finds himself plugging products from Nike, Mercedes Benz, Delta Airlines, IBM and much more besides.